Frequently Asked Questions About Personal Wheels

 Registration with Parking & Transportation is required for any PW with a motor and/or battery that is stored and/or charged on campus.

-• Registration data will help us gain a better understanding of PW use on campus so we may invest resources more thoughtfully.
+- All of the data from the pilot registration program will help us gain a better understanding of PW use on campus so we may invest resources more thoughtfully.
 It will also allow us to communicate directly with PW operators to share important information about regulation/policy changes, amenities, and safety.

 I already registered my bike with MIT.
 Do I have to register it again?